 How to Make Zuppa Toscana

 This soup is all made in one pot and so easy!
-Here’s a brief summary.
-(Skip to the end for the complete printable recipe.)
+Here’s a brief summary:

 - Cook the bacon until crispy; transfer to a paper towel-lined plate.